Agency That Watches for Wasteful Spending Wastes $160K on Guns

-A spokesman for acting Inspector General Jonathan Hendrickson said that after the purchase was completed, officials realized the law didn't empower investigators to carry a firearm.
+Jonathan Hendrickson, a spokesman for Acting Inspector General Lucas Miller, said that after the purchase was completed, officials realized the law didn't empower investigators to carry a firearm.

 Former federal prosecutor Bruce Antkowiak reviewed the 2017 law and found that it puts investigators in a challenging position.

-Note: Correction (Jan.
-31, 2020, 2:04 p.m.): This story has been updated to clarify that Jonathan Hendrickson is the spokesman for Acting Inspector General Lucas Miller.